FedAgg: Adaptive Federated Learning with Aggregated Gradients: Introduction

 \section{Introduction}

-With the flourishing proliferation of edge devices, such as mobile phones and wearable devices, private data originating from distributed sources grows geometrically as well.
-In the near future, it has been predicted that the rate of generating data will exceed the capacity of the Internet \cite{chiang2016fog}.
-Tremendous data sources provide more opportunities for artificial intelligence (AI) researchers to have a deeper insight into valuable and potential information behind and train multi-modal models, such as GPT-4.
-However, delivering massive amounts of data stored in edge devices to a centralized cloud is impractical and will consume considerable communication resources.
-With the proposal of strict standards regarding to data privacy and protection, such as the General Data Protection Regulation (GDPR) \cite{magdziarczyk2019right}, it is a significant barrier for the field of AI application to access and leverage these private data.
-The dual challenges of privacy protection and big data boost the development of brand-new technologies that aggregate and model the data under the premise of meeting data privacy, security, and regulatory requirements \cite{sun2020adaptive}.
+With the flourishing proliferation of edge devices, including but not limited to smartphones and wearable devices, etc, the deluge of private data originating from these geographically distributed nodes has swelled exponentially.
+Tremendous repositories of data provide more opportunities for artificial intelligence (AI) researchers, enabling them to delve deeper into the latent value and potential of data, thereby facilitating the training of sophisticated multi-modal models such as GPT-4.
+However, the transmission of voluminous datasets stored in edge devices to the centralized cloud is impractical and entails considerable expenditure of communication resources.
+Furthermore, the advent of stringent regulatory frameworks safeguarding the data privacy of mobile devices, exemplified by the General Data Protection Regulation (GDPR) \cite{regulation2016regulation}, constructs a formidable barrier for the realm of AI applications to access and leverage these private data.
+The dual challenges of privacy protection and big data have boosted the profound change of brand-new technologies that aggregate and model the data under the premise of meeting data privacy, security, and regulatory requirements \cite{sun2020adaptive}.

-Federated learning serves as a new paradigm to tackle distributed machine learning tasks and achieve multi-fold performance benefits including improving communication efficiency as well as preserving data privacy \cite{mcmahan2017communication}.
-Specifically, each client trains the local model with its own dataset and uploads the model parameter rather than the raw data to the FL central server for global aggregation.
-After aggregating all local model parameters, the central server distributes the updated global model back to all clients for the next round of training.
-These steps are performed iteratively until the desired accuracy is achieved \cite{zhang2021adaptive}.
+Federated learning serves as a promising paradigm to tackle distributed machine learning tasks and achieves multi-fold performance benefits including personal data privacy preservation and training efficiency improvement\cite{mcmahan2017communication}.
+Specifically, in the FL model training process, each participating client undertakes one or several epochs of mini-batch stochastic gradient descent (SGD) with their private dataset and subsequently uploads the model parameter instead of the raw data to the central server.
+After collecting and aggregating all local parameters, the central server updates the global parameter and distributes the refined global model to all participants for the next round of training.
+This above iterative process continues until the global model converges, reaching the specified maximum global iteration or attaining the required model accuracy threshold~\cite{zhang2021adaptive}.